Political groups of the European Parliament: History

 The political groups of the European Parliament have been around in one form or another since September 1952 and the first meeting of the Parliament's predecessor, the Common Assembly.
 The groups are coalitions of MEPs and the European parties and national parties that those MEPs belong to.
 The groups have coalesced into representations of the dominant schools of European political thought and are the primary actors in the Parliament.

 The first three Groups were established in the earliest days of the Parliament.
-They were the "Socialist Group" (which eventually became the S&D group), the "Christian Democrat Group" (later EPP group) and the "Liberals and Allies Group" (later ALDE group).
+They were the "Socialist Group" (which eventually became the S&D group), the "Christian Democrat Group" (later EPP group) and the "Liberals and Allies Group" (later Renew Europe).

 As the Parliament developed, other Groups emerged.
 Gaullists from France founded the European Democratic Union Group.
 When Conservatives from Denmark and the United Kingdom joined, they created the European Conservatives Group, which (after some name changes) eventually merged with the Group of the European People's Party.

-The 1979 first direct election established further groups and the establishment of European political parties such as the European People's Party.
+The 1979 first direct election established further groups and strengthened the role of their corresponding European political parties such as the European People's Party.

+The five political Groups on the left, the centre and the moderate right have, since even before the first elections, had continuous existence for over 50 years (or 1989 in the case of the Greens), by contrast, on the right and far-right of the political spectrum (i.e. to the right of the EPP), there has been an unstable and frequently changing situation.
+Some 18 Groups have been created to the right of the EPP, some very short-lived.
+Even when a Group has existed for several years, its composition has often varied as their member parties or individual MEPs leave to join another Group.
+The trajectories of some national parties has been striking.
+Lega, from Italy, has been in no fewer than 8 political Groups (plus 4 years when they were “non-attached”, not in any Group).
+The AfD from Germany, only in the EP since 2014, has already been in 4 different Groups.
+The “Finns” have been in 4.
+The PiS from Poland in 2.
+The FN from France in 5 (and a long spell as non-attached).
+This instability "reflects major differences on many key issues and on strategy".